adorosario/wordpress-to-customgpt/DOCKER.md

 ## Prerequisites

 - Docker installed on your local machine
-- Heroku CLI installed (for Heroku deployment)
+- Heroku CLI installed (optional: for Heroku deployment)
 - Git installed

 ## Building and Running Locally